vaisx05/sha_xk-shell_code/README.md

 - `⚪` [NTDLL Magic]
 - `⚪` [Full NTDLL Implementation]

+## `` HOW TO RUN:

+STEP 1: Clone the repo to your local storage.
+STEP 2: Disable your systems's Windows Defenders before running this script.
+STEP 3: Open CMD and type .\sha_xk.exe <PID>.

 ## `🛑` DISCLAIMER

 Clearly, the stuff in this repository is all about learning, not mischief.
 Run these codes in a super-protected place, and it's like setting off a firework of alarms.
 Just to be super clear, I'm all about good vibes, not causing trouble with these programs.